folti002/CSCI4061Project3/README.md

 # CSCI 4061 Project 3 - Multithreading

-* Lab machine name used to test your program
-* Project group number, group member names and x500 addresses
-* Whether to complete the extra task
-* Members’ individual contributions
-* Any assumptions outside this document
-* How to compile and run your program

 ## Project Group Number: 27

 Reed Fazenbaker (fazen007)
 Mikkel Folting (folti002)
+Note: the extra credit portion of this project was attempted.

 ## Contributions

-Mikkel Folting: Worked on
+Mikkel Folting: Worked on producer-consumer synchronization, shared queue implementation, and consumer reading of packets
-Reed Fazenbaker: Worked on
+Reed Fazenbaker: Worked on main.c, initializing mutual exclusion variables, initializing threads, and parsing data

 ## Assumptions

 No significant assumptions were made outside the project specification.
-Note: the extra credit portion of this project was completed.

 ## Compiling the program